 Cuneiform evolved as a simple pictograph.
 For instance, the pictograph for a horse might be a small image of a horse.
 The writer had to drag the tip of a stylus across wet clay to create a shape.
 It was hard to remember every character and it would take 12 years for a person to learn to write in cuneiform.

 The symbols were reduced to 600 words by 2900 BC and scribes (people who were hired to write) eventually changed the writing from a drawn image to a stamp or imprint using a reed stylus with a wedge-shaped tip.
 Cuneiform script was used by the Assyrians, Elamites, Hittites, Babylonians, and Akkadians for about 3,000 years.

 1. Agriculture and Irrigation

-The Tigris and the Euphrates rivers that surround Mesopotamia made irrigation and farming a lot easier and more convenient.
-Mesopotamians learned to control the flow of water from the river and used it for irrigating crops.
+The Tigris and the Euphrates rivers that surrounded Mesopotamia made irrigation and farming a lot easier and more convenient.
+The Mesopotamians learned to control the flow of water from the river and used it to irrigate crops.
 During the main growing season, the flow of water was properly regulated.
-Each farmer was allowed a certain amount of water, which was diverted from the canal into an irrigation ditch.
+Each farmer was allowed a certain amount of water which was diverted from a canal into an irrigation ditch.

 Learn the inventions of other civilizations: